alebgz-91/queens/docs/architecture.md

 # Architecture

-This description reflects only the code you provided.
+This is a general overview of the package features and codebase.

 ## High level
 - **RAW**: `{collection}_raw` (per collection).
 Rows are appended with an `ingest_id` that ties back to `_ingest_log`.